minderbin/au3-wiki/README.md

 # au3 wiki
 au3 wiki is a minimalist wiki engine in pure php.
 It provides basic wiki functionality in a small codebase.
-The default password for editing pages is *password!!*.
-Please change this in *index.php* You can use the *pwgen.php tool* to generate your own password hash.
+The default password for editing pages is *password*.
+Please change this in *index.php* You can use the *pwgen.php* tool (under util/) to generate your own password hash.

 The code is messy and probably full of security holes - use at your own risk!